franknoirot/franknoirot.co/posts/how-to-get-svelte-build-time-data-with-preprocessing.md

 module.exports = new Date().toLocaleTimeString() +' '+ new Date().toLocaleDateString()
 ```

 All this does is export the current date and time in a nice-looking string, but you can call a headless CMS's API, crunch some numbers, anything in here.
-Now we can add a build-vars script tag to App.svelte, or any component for that matter.
+Now we can add a build-vars script tag to `App.svelte`, or any component for that matter.

 ```html
 <!-- App.svelte -->